awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

    1. ****User Name**** – Your Amazon SES SMTP user name\.
 **Important**
-Your SMTP password is not the same as your AWS access key ID\.
+Your SMTP password isn't the same as your AWS access key ID\.
 For more information, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.

    1. ****Password**** – Your Amazon SES SMTP password\.
 **Important**
-Your SMTP password is not the same as your AWS secret access key\.
+Your SMTP password isn't the same as your AWS secret access key\.
 For more information, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.

    1. ****Remember Password**** – \[Selected\]
 ![\[Microsoft Outlook 2013 configuration\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/SMTP_outlook_02.png)